 Throughout PY2021, HHFDC and other government agencies continued to provide staff with fair housing education.
-In April 2022, fair housing training sessions were held virtually by the City with a panel of representatives from HUD, the Hawaii Civil Rights Commission, Legal Aid Society of Hawaii, University of Hawaii Economic Research Organization, and the American Civil Liberties Union of Hawaii.
+April 2022 fair housing training sessions were held virtually by the City and County of Honolulu, with a panel of representatives from HUD, the Hawaii Civil Rights Commission, Legal Aid Society of Hawaii, University of Hawaii Economic Research Organization, and the American Civil Liberties Union of Hawaii.
 The virtual format continued to allow for a larger number of participants in comparison to in-person trainings from prior years.
 In the Analysis of Impediments to Fair Housing (AI) study prepared jointly for government housing agencies in 2019, it was recommended that fair housing information and training be provided for the benefit of the general public, landlords, and agency staff, who were among the 727 attendees in 2022.
 Counties reported a decrease in number of attendees by an average of 22% from 2021.
 In the County of Hawaii, the following feedback was provided: Landlords and renters making direct inquiries have limited resources for information and appreciate the information and resources made available.
 Many renters expressed that they were previously unaware of the Fair Housing Act and how it protects them, particularly when it comes to protection over individuals with disabilities and their request for reasonable accommodations.
 Overall, community feedback indicated that training was informative and delivered in a positive manner.

 To continue the expansion of fair housing education, the County of Kauai provides Fair Housing information via Section 8 breifings for new Housing Choice Voucher recipients and on the KCHA website.
-In addition to facilitating the April 2022 Fair Housing Training mentioned above, the County of Hawaii's Fair Housing Coordinator focused on internal efforts by attending Existing Housing (Section 8) division staff meetings to discuss fair housing issues.
-Materials provided to new program participants were updated to include discrimination claim forms and other fair housing information.
-Staff members were provided desk materials for phone interpreter services.
-The County of Hawaii's Fair Housing webpage, which averages over 150 visits monthly, is updated regularly and public assistance continues to be made available by phone, email, and in person.
+However, COVID-19 has limited the amount of outreach to the Kauai community.
+In addition to facilitating the April 2022 Fair Housing Training mentioned above, the County of Hawaii's Fair Housing Coordinator focused on internal efforts by partnering with the Existing Housing (Section 8) division to attend staff meetings and discuss fair housing issues with staff.
+Materials provided to new program participants were updated to include both discrimination claim forms and other fair housing information.
+Each staff member has been provided desk materials to be used for phone interpreter services.
+The County of Hawaii's Fair Housing webpage, which averages over 150 visits monthly, is updated regularly and offers the most current information and resources.
+Public assistance continues to be made available by phone, email, and in person.

-All DHS/HPO staff and contracted service providers are required by DHS to participate in the annual Civil Rights Awareness training.
+All DHS/HPO staff and contracted service providers are required by the State of Hawaii Department of Human Services to participate in the annual Civil Rights Awareness training.
 The training covers topics such as federal laws against discrimination, the State's discrimination complaint process, rules against retaliation, supervisor responsibilities, fair housing, language access, and other accommodations.
 HPO staff and homeless stakeholders are also required to attend Fair Housing training presented by each of the four counties when available.